 Photo via @eyes.on.art

 Nestled along the eastern shore of Maui is Hana, one of the most budget-friendly places to live in Hawaii.
-Known for its 52-mile scenic Hana Highway, Hana is a popular spot for outdoor enthusiasts and those looking to enjoy a more relaxed way of life.
-Breathtaking waterfalls, trails that wind through rainforests, and hidden beaches all wait outside the front doors of quaint condos and single-family homes here.
-The area also boasts a combined elementary and high school, as well as tons of fantastic restaurants.
+Known for its 52-mile scenic Road to Hana, this city is a popular spot for outdoor enthusiasts and those looking to enjoy a more relaxed way of life.
+Breathtaking waterfalls, trails that wind through rainforests, and hidden beaches all wait outside the front doors of the area’s quaint condos and single-family homes.
+Hana is also home to fantastic restaurants and a combined elementary and high school—making it ideal for families.

 Things to Do in Hana